Tjstretchalot/LoansBot-Site/README.txt

       Result:
         Results/Failure, Results/Loans/UltraCompact, Results/Loans/Compact, Results/Loans/Standard, Results/Loans/Extended

+    users.php -
+      Allows the user to fetch user information

+      Type: GET
+      Cookies: PHPSESSID
+      Params:
+        format      - Either 0 (ultra-compact), 1 (compact), 2 (standard), or 3 (extended).
+Default 2 (standard).
+        limit       - Limits the number of results.
+Default 10, 0 for no limit.

+        id          - The id of the user.
+Default 0 (ignore) username    - The username of the user.
+Default "" (ignore) CANNOT be used with id
+        after_time  - UTC Timestamp (MS) that the users should come after.
+Default 0 (ignore) before_time - UTC Timestamp (MS) that the users should come before.
+Default 0 (ignore)

+      Result:
+        Results/Failure, Results/Users/UltraCompact, Results/Users/Compact, Results/Users/Standard, Results/Users/Extended

+    usernames.php -
+      Allows the user to fetch username information

+      Type: GET
+      Cookies: PHPSESSID
+      Params:
+        format  - Either 0 (ultra-compact), 1 (compact), or 2 (standard).
+Default 2 (standard).
+        limit   - Limits the number of results.
+Default 10, 0 for no limit.

+        id      - The id of the username.
+Default 0 (ignore) user_id - The id of the user.
+Default 0 (ignore).

+      Result:
+        Results/Failure, Results/Usernames/UltraCompact, Results/Usernames/Compact, Results/Usernames/Standard
 Results
   This describes the types of things that the api returns.
   Note that for UTC Timestamps, they may be null.
+  Note that when usernames are fetched via "extended" formats, only the first username is retrieved.

   Success -
     This signifies the operation was successful.